 13. In 2017, 39% of workers said that a heavy workload was their main cause of stress.

 Research conducted by Statista in 2017 highlights the main causes of workplace stress.
-Workload was the main cause for stress for 39% of workers, while the other major sources in the workplace were interpersonal issues (31%), juggling work and personal life (19%), and job security (6%).
+The workload was the main cause for stress for 39% of workers, while the other major sources in the workplace were interpersonal issues (31%), juggling work and personal life (19%), and job security (6%).

 14. Over a third of people said their job was a regular source of stress in 2018.